Rancho del Oso Unit

 In 1985 Hulda Hoover McLean sold her personal residence and its 40-acre lot to the Sempervirens Fund, intent on creating a place to share the wonders of the natural world with others.
 After some minor renovations, it was passed on to California State Parks for use as the Rancho del Oso Nature and History Center.
 She was very active in organizing the Waddell Creek Association, which helps support the volunteer and educational programs at Rancho del Oso, and served on its board of directors well into her 90s.
 She died in 2006 at the age of 100.

-- Dogs are not allowed in any portion of Rancho del Oso or in the horse camp at any time.
+- Dogs are not allowed in any portion of Rancho del Oso.

 Waddell Creek Association, which operates the Rancho Del Oso Nature and History Center